 The Generally Accepted Recordkeeping Principles were created with the assistance of ARMA International and legal and IT professionals who reviewed and distilled global best practice resources.
 These included the international records management standard ISO15489-1 from the American National Standards Institute and court case law.
 The Principles were vetted through a public call-for-comment process involving the professional records information management (RIM) community.

-Continue Reading About Generally Accepted Recordkeeping Principles
+Continue Reading About Generally Accepted Recordkeeping Principles (the Principles)

 View All Definitions